 Cumulative Completion Rate

-This is the percentage of work you've successfully completed at all post-secondary institutions.
-All attendance including remedial coursework, repeated coursework, and periods when you did not receive federal student aid are counted in the total hours attempted and other SAP rules.
+The percentage of work a student has successfully completed at all post-secondary institutions.
+All attendance including part time coursework, remedial coursework, repeated coursework, coursework waived under academic amnesty and periods when students did not receive federal student aid are counted in the cumulative hours attempted and other SAP rules.

 Completion Rate = Cumulative Hours Passed / Cumulative Hours Attempted